dirceu-cit/lemp/README.md

 - [x] Change Comunity Edition by Enterprise Edition
 - [x] Externalize the Magento credentials as a docker build args picked from host environment-variable
 - [x] Fix the 404 error for the magento's static files (css, js)
-- [ ] Create the proper Package Manager to provide the php modules (better if could be the Nexus)
-- [ ] Pull and deploy the customized code
-- [ ] Create the jenkins and the deployment process
-- [ ] Make the same deployment process working for Azure VMs
-- [ ] Restrict the access for VMs
-- [ ] Build the SCM process based on Pull Request First
-- [ ] Create a health-check for each container, specially the php one.